challah/bo/src/blog/fruit_salad.md

 As a bonus, this fruit salad was also an excellent source of vitamins and nutrients, making it a healthy choice for opossums looking to balance out their diet.

+Bongo, my second eldest, couldn't resist the spicy Indian food he found nearby, but he took a moment to try the fruit salad.
+"I love how the pineapple adds a tangy twist to the mix!" he exclaimed.

 I'd give this fruit salad find a refreshing **8.5 out of 10**.
 It's a fantastic option for opossums seeking a sweet and nutritious treat on their urban food hunts.

 Stay tuned for more foodie adventures, and remember: variety is the spice of life! 🍇🍍🐾